PauliusMacernis/prompts/coding/change-request.md

 - Suggestions for future improvements (unless asked)
 - README or documentation files (unless asked)
 - Code blocks WITHOUT having first cited the file paths
+- Proposals to refactor or create shared components not requested

 ---